-Permits and supporting documents placed on public notice are available via MiWaters, our new web-based permitting and compliance database.
+Permits and supporting documents placed on public notice are available via MiWaters.
+This will include new and proposed reissuances of groundwater discharge permits.

 Comments or objections to the draft permit received by the response date, indicated on the public notice, will be considered in the final decision to issue the permit.
 Persons desiring information regarding the draft permit, and procedures for commenting, or requesting a hearing should contact the individual listed on public notice.

-Electronic comments may be submitted to the permit processor within MiWaters.
-Phone numbers can be found on the Permit Section Staff phone list.
+Electronic comments may be submitted to the permit processor by clicking on the permit processor's name.
+Phone numbers can be found on the Permit Section Staff webpage.
 Written comments should be mailed to: Permits Section, Water Resources Division, DEQ, Box 30458, Lansing, Michigan 48909.